Inc0mple/SUTD_50.038_CDS_Visual_Question_Answering/README.md

 ![GUI](ImagesForDemo/gui_screenshot.png)

 **Dataset Preprocessing**: We performed our preprocessing of the original [VQAv2 dataset](https://www.kaggle.com/datasets/rajatkumar794/visual-based-question-answering) using our [kaggle preprocessing notebook](https://www.kaggle.com/code/christylau/vqav2-preprocessing).
+The same code can also be found in **`Preprocessing_Notebook.ipynb`**.

 **Dataset**: Our preprocessed VQAv2 dataset can be [found on kaggle](https://www.kaggle.com/datasets/christylau/vqav2-annotations-preprocessed?select=VQAv2_answer_mapping.json).